What is Sex Addiction?

 While a high sexual drive may strengthen the bonds of relationships, sexual addiction serves to disrupt them and is often associated with stress and dissatisfaction.

-While the exact causes of sex addiction are not known yet, it is likely because of several issues set out below:
+While the exact causes of sex addiction are not known yet, it is likely due to several issues set out below:

 • Mental health disorders: These include illnesses like depression, anxiety, and bipolar disorder.

-• Trauma: Early life trauma or abuse that one undergoes can be contributing factors to this compulsion.
+• Trauma: Early life trauma or abuse that one undergoes can be a contributing factor to this compulsion.

 • Chemical imbalances: An imbalance in neurotransmitters like dopamine, serotonin, and norepinephrine can increase sexual desire.